-In Corfu there is over 600 sq. kms of countryside to explore.
-Here you will encounter stunning natural beauty characterised by lush green vegetation often leading down to crystal-clear, sparkling blue water lapping against enchanting beaches.
+In Corfu there is over 600 sq. km of countryside to explore.
+Here you will encounter stunning natural beauty characterized by lush green vegetation often leading down to crystal-clear, sparkling blue water lapping against enchanting beaches.

 From January to April, wild anemones start to carpet the fields and verges leading to a stunning spring display of flowers of all varieties including orchids, hellebores, geraniums, daisies, lupins, broom, cistus, asphodel and star of Bethlehem.

 Spring is also the time that many trees blossom including the citrus trees with their wonderful perfume filling the air.
 The long summer is dry and hot and only a few wild flowers bloom including thistles and Inula viscose.

 Autumn appears like a second spring with verdant green grass, cyclamens, autumn crocuses and sternbergia while in winter swathes of wild snowdrops (galanthus corcyrensis) appear under the trees, closely followed by the anemones once more as the year starts again.

 Throughout the year, Corfiots can be seen harvesting the herbs that grow wild including fennel, oregano, thyme, rosemary, sage, dill, borage and bay as well as the ‘greens’ that are a staple part of village cuisine.